SachinCoder1/Learn-blockchain/README.md

  ###### 3. What is EVM (Ethereum Virtual Machine) and why do we use it.
      EVM is used to create virtual machine inside computer or node.
 We use it to secure the network.

-     Interested in learning about EVM more? visit the ethereum official website -> https://ethereum.org/en/developers/docs/evm/
+     Interested in learning more about EVM? visit the ethereum official website -> https://ethereum.org/en/developers/docs/evm/

  ###### 4. What is Smart Contracts
      Smart contract is nothing but a program that runs on blockchain.

      In easy language, smart contract is an agreement between two people.